Part 1 STREET ADDRESS NUMBERS

 Acceptance Test Procedure.

-When an in-building radio system is required, and upon completion of installation, it will be the building owner's responsibility to have the radio system tested to ensure that two-way coverage on each floor of the building is a minimum of 90%.
+When an in-building radio system is required, and upon completion of installation, it will be the building owner's responsibility to have the radio system tested to ensure that two-way coverage on each floor of the building is a minimum of 95%.
 Each floor of the building shall be divided into a grid of approximately 20 equal areas.
 A maximum of two nonadjacent areas will be allowed to fail the test.
-In the event that three of the areas fail the test, in order to be more statistically accurate, the floor may be divided into 40 equal areas.
+In the event that three of the areas fail the test, in order to be more statistically accurate, the floor may be divided in 40 equal areas.
 In such event, a maximum of four nonadjacent areas will be allowed to fail the test.
-After the 40 area tests, if the system continues to fail, the building owner shall have the system altered to meet the 90% coverage requirement.
-The test shall be conducted using the most-current portable radio, or its equivalent, available to the East Fallowfield Township Police Department and/or the fire companies serving East Fallowfield Township (Modena and Westwood Fire Companies), talking through the CCDES as specified by the authority having jurisdiction.
+After the forty-area test, if the system continues to fail, the building owner shall have the system altered to meet the 95% coverage requirement.
+The test shall be conducted using the most current portable radio or its equivalent, available to the Police and/or Fire Company, talking through the CCDES as specified by the authority having jurisdiction.
 A spot located approximately in the center of a grid area will be selected for the test, then the radio will be keyed to verify two-way communications to and from the outside of the building through the CCDES.
 Once the spot has been selected, prospecting for a better spot within the grid area will not be permitted.

 The gain values of all amplifiers shall be measured and the test measurement results shall be kept on file with the building owner so that the measurements can be verified each year during the annual tests.
-In the event that the measurement results became lost, the building owner will be required to rerun the acceptance test to re-establish the gain values.
+In the event that the measurements results become lost, the building owner will be required to rerun the acceptance test to reestablish the gain values.